-In a small city of Brazil, Flor (a very good looking woman) marries Vadinho, a very handsome and erotic man.
-Once married she finds he is a good-for-nothing.
-She works teaching cooking to ...
-See full summary »
+In a small city of Brazil, a woman named Flor marries a man named Vadinho, but once married she finds that he is a good-for-nothing.
+She works teaching cooking and he takes all of her money...

-In a small city of Brazil, Flor (a very good looking woman) marries Vadinho, a very handsome and erotic man.
-Once married she finds he is a good-for-nothing.
-She works teaching cooking to her neighbours but he takes all her money to gamble.
-One day he dies.
-Flor misses the goods of the marriage so she marries again with a very correct gentleman - the owner of the drugstore (Teodoro).
-Now she's very happy with her man, but misses the erotic moments with her previous husband.
-Then the ghost of Vadhino comes back to pursue her.Written by
+In a small city of Brazil, a woman named Flor marries a man named Vadinho, but once married she finds that he is a good-for-nothing.
+She works teaching cooking and he takes all of her money to gamble.
+After Vadinho dies, Flor marries Tedoror, the owner of a drugstore.
+Flor is happy with her new husband but misses the love life with her previous husband.
+When one day the ghost of Vadhino comes back to pursue her.Written by

 Michel Rudoy <email@example.com>

 2 of 3 people found this review helpful.

 Was this review helpful to you?